Last Updated on January 14, 2022

 If you want to cut back or quit drinking, 12-step or abstinence-based programs aren’t the only options.
 In fact, research1 shows that many people have more success when they combine anti-craving medications like naltrexone with personalized one-on-one support, and are able to set their own goals around alcohol (rather than abide by the goals of a program).

 One of the medications Ria Health prescribes for alcohol dependence is naltrexone.
 If you’re considering this drug, you’re probably wondering how safe it is.
 In this post, we’ll outline the side effects of naltrexone and whether it could be right for you.

 - Does Naltrexone Have Long-Term Effects?

 - Is Naltrexone Addictive?

 What Is Naltrexone?

 Naltrexone is an anti-craving medication that’s prescribed to treat alcohol use disorder.

-Although alcohol isn’t an opiate drug, researchers have found that naltrexone works in a similar way with alcohol by blocking alcohol-induced pleasure.
+Although alcohol isn’t an opiate drug, researchers have found that naltrexone works in a similar way with alcohol, by blocking alcohol-induced pleasure.
 Typically, a person takes naltrexone at the beginning of the day or when they anticipate drinking.
-They still feel the intoxicating effects of alcohol while taking naltrexone, but the pleasure effects of alcohol decrease.
-Over time, as the brain stops making the connection between alcohol and pleasure, many people find it easier to stop drinking after the first or second drink.
+They still feel the intoxicating effects of alcohol while taking naltrexone, but the pleasurable effects of alcohol decrease.
+Over time, as their brain stops making the connection between alcohol and pleasure, many people find it easier to stop drinking after the first or second drink.
 The drug works to gradually undo dependence.

-Research on naltrexone has shown that it effectively reduces heavy drinking and cravings.
-Compared to patients who took a placebo, or fake medication, those who took naltrexone also had fewer relapse episodes.
+Research2 on naltrexone has shown that it effectively reduces heavy drinking and cravings.
+Compared3 to patients who took a placebo, or fake medication, those who took naltrexone also had fewer relapse episodes.